 Pay great attention to sensor installation.
 Its axes must be parallel with motor axes.
 Pay attention to mechanical links.
 They must be a VERY RIGID and backlash-free.
 Sensor provides feedback data for stabilization, and even any little freedom or flexibility will cause delays and low-frequency resonances.
-This can result in difficult PID setting, and unstable work in real conditions (frame vibrations, wind, etc)
+This can complicate setting of PID, and cause unstable work in real conditions (frame vibrations, wind, etc)